 How to Backup and Restore Databases

-Before deployment, the best practice is to back up the database before any updates are made.
-This way, the script can be tested properly by rolling back the old database and rerun the script after fixes have been made.
+Before any software update or deployment, the best practice is to start by doing a backup of the database.
+This allows the script to be tested by rolling back the old database and rerunning the script after fixes have been made.

 Right click on the database you need to backup > Tasks > Back Up